Footballer Wayne Rooney’s hair loss has again been in the headlines after the player appeared on TV sporting a striking new look.

 More permanent solution

 A more permanent hair loss solution for men wanting to regrow hair and prevent baldness without resorting to surgery, centres on courses based around either one or both of the two clinically-proven, MHRA licensed (UK) and FDA approved (USA) drugs.
-These – finasteride 1mg and minoxidil – target genetic hair loss from complementary angles.
+These medications – finasteride 1mg and minoxidil- target genetic hair loss from complementary angles.

-The first, finasteride 1mg – which is the generic name for the drug often referred to by its initial brand name, Propecia – is a one-a-day oral tablet which helps to block the production of the testosterone by-product DHT.
+The first, finasteride 1mg, is a one-a-day oral tablet which helps to block the production of the testosterone by-product DHT.
 This is what ultimately causes follicles around the top of the scalp and hairline to shrink and hair to thin then fall out in men with an inherited sensitivity to it.

-Personalised men’s hair loss treatment courses devised by the expert team at Belgravia often incorporate formulations of high-strength minoxidil from those available at the in-clinic pharmacies.
+Men’s hair loss treatment courses can also incorporate formulations of high-strength minoxidil, the second recognised product.
 These are applied topically to the scalp where needed either once or twice a day, as directed.
 By opening up the potassium channels and promoting increased localised blood flow, minoxidil can often encourage new hair growth.

 With so much information about men’s hair loss available it can be hard to sort the wheat from the chaff, as well as knowing what applies to your specific case.
 This is why we recommend anyone worried about losing their hair to have a consultation with a specialist.
-It is an easy way to get professional advice, have your questions answered and, where appropriate, receive a diagnosis and personalised treatment recommendations, free of charge.
-Clients from all over the world who use our online home-use service, and visitors to Belgravia’s London hair loss clinics often tell us that just being taken seriously and feeling better informed about what is going on can really put their minds at rest when they start losing their hair as this can be an incredibly stressful experience.
+It is an easy way to get professional advice, have your questions answered and, where appropriate, receive a diagnosis and personalised treatment recommendations.
+Just being taken seriously by a hair expert and feeling better informed about what is going on can really help to put a person’s minds at rest when they start losing their hair as this can be an incredibly stressful experience.